trevorjdobson/quotes/README.md

-# Lab 08
+# Lab 09 Continued From Lab 08
-Use the file recentquotes.json to show random popular book quotes.
+Use an API to return a random quote and if the request fails, use the file recentquotes.json to show a random quote.
-Your program should use GSON to parse the .json file.
-The app needs no functionality other than showing the quote and the author when it is run.
-The app should choose one quote each time it is run.

 ## how to use
 ```